If your oven door handle is loose or even falling off, then don’t worry. You’re not alone.

 You do not necessarily need to replace the screws if they are not damaged.
 At the same time, it is a good idea for you to have replacement screws just in case you need them.
 You may want to take a look at the manual to see what types of screws your oven door requires.

 If you decide not to replace the screws in the oven door handle, then you should clean them thoroughly using a damp cloth.
 Try to remove any dirt, grime, and food particles from the screws.
 That way, they will do their jobs when you put them back in the oven door handle.
+If you want to ensure they’ll stay in place, you can add Loctite or glue to the screw threads.

 Finally, you should also clean the ports thoroughly before you decide to put the screws back in the oven door handle.
 You should try to get rid of any dirt, grime, or rust that is present in the screw ports.